tomasfernandez1212/arc-test-time-adaptation/README.md

 By employing a technique known as grokking, which involves training a relatively large number of parameters relative to the training data, the model may exhibit a double-descent behavior, smoothing out learned representations to generalize effectively to new inputs.

+#### Training Stages:

+##### Pretraining:

+I plan to use _generative self-supervised_ and _contrastive self-supervised_ training for pretraining.
+Generative Pretraining will use masking of input or output and the goal is to reconstruct the pair.
+This will enable to network to learn internal representations to understand the data, but will not help to solve the mapping of input to output.
+I plan to implement contrastive self-supervision in two ways.
+The first is by leveraging the fact that an input and output of a pair should be more similar to each other than to any other pair.
+The other way is by leveraging the fact that the _mapping_ from input to output of examples in the same task should be more similar than _mappings_ of input to outputs of other tasks.
+This second contrastive approach might be more challenging to implement, but might enable to network to learn about mappings from input to output.

+##### Supervised Training:

+TBD

+##### Alignment Training:

+TBD - Perhaps reward model, with actor-critic.

 ## This repository

 This repository will document my journey and progress towards developing a solution for the ARC Challenge.
 Stay tuned for updates as I implement and refine my approach.